 My real passion is spending time outdoors, outdoor photography, and traveling.
 With that it always seems to involve outdoor cooking.
 I wish I had the time and the talent to effectively share all the experiences I have had over a lifetime.
 From backpacking trips to the bottom of the Grand Canyon, to traipsing jungle paths in Thailand.

-After a very successful blog site on the outdoors in general (TOPONAUTIC), and accumulating a large membership following on our Dutch Oven social media group, we decided to dedicate a site just on Dutch Oven Cooking.
+With combined site visits of well over a million we stopped counting.
+After a very successful blog site on the outdoors in general (TOPONAUTIC), and accumulating a large membership following on our Dutch Oven social media group, we decided to dedicate a website just on Dutch Oven Cooking.
 A site we hope will appeal to the beginner, and expert alike.

 Some of the joys I find revolving around cooking, are competing in Dutch Oven Cook-offs, instructing those new to the cast iron cooking world, and collecting and cooking with vintage cast iron cookware.